Our commitment to resources and environment

 Azelis is working on action plans to reach our targets for reducing the carbon footprint of our operations (Scope 1), as well as indirect emissions (Scope 2 and 3).

-"We comply with all legislative requirements, aligning our sustainability strategy with the Responsible Care® and Responsible Distribution® Acts to ensure sustainable use of resources along with continually reducing the environmental impact of our business.
+"We align our sustainability strategy with the Responsible Care or Responsible Distribution programs sponsored by national associations to ensure sustainable use of resources along with continually reducing the environmental impact of our business.
 Our respect for the environment is deeply rooted in all we do."

 SDGs we contribute to